mxcop/mxcop/content/articles/understanding-rc.md

 +++
-title = "Understanding Radiance Cascades" description = "Recently I started to look into Radiance Cascades, here's what I've learned so far." authors = [ "Max &lt;mxcop&gt;" ] date = 2024-08-17
+title = "Understanding Radiance Cascades" description = "For a few months now I've worked with Radiance Cascades, here's my understanding of the method provided by the paper." authors = [ "Max &lt;mxcop&gt;" ] date = 2024-08-31

 [[extra.tags]]
 name = "graphics"